microlinkhq/browserless/README.md

 // Browser contexts are like browser tabs
 // You can create as many as your resources can support
-// Cookies/caches are limited to their respective browser contexts, just like tabs const browserless = await browser.createContext()
+// Cookies/caches are limited to their respective browser contexts, just like browser tabs const browserless = await browser.createContext()

-// Perform your required browser actions, e.g., fetching HTML markup const buffer = await browserless.screenshot('http://example.com', {
+// Perform your required browser actions.
+// e.g., taking screenshots or fetching HTML markup const buffer = await browserless.screenshot('http://example.com', {
   device: 'iPhone 6'
 })